PolyhedraZK/PolyhedraDocs/docs/expchain/003-wallet.md

 ## Reference - How to configure Metamask

-After you install the metamask in your browser, you can go to settings -> networks -> add network page.
+After you install the Metamask in your browser, you can go to Settings → Networks → Add Network page.
 Select add manual network and enter the network information.

 ![Configure](https://storage.googleapis.com/polyhedra-img/images/prod/Configure.png)